 While not a complete list, let’s go over some of the most common gods and goddesses you’ll encounter at Angkor.

 Shiva was the most prominent god worshipped during Angkor’s Hindu era.
 He is known as the “destroyer,” but this could also be interpreted as the destruction of ignorance.
 He is symbolized in some shape or form at nearly all Angkor temples – even at the later Buddhist ones.

 In Angkor art, Shiva is often depicted as a bearded old man, or sometimes as a multi-armed being.
 More often, however, he was represented by other, more abstract symbols.

 Shiva was typically worshiped in the form of a shiva linga, which is typically placed on a yoni.
 The linga is a phallic symbol representing masculine energy, while the yoni symbolizes the feminine.
 Therefore, the two together could be likened to the yin yang symbol of Taoism.

 Shiva’s consort is Parvati.
 His vahana, or animal vehicle, is the bull Nandi.
 Especially at the early Angkorian temples, bull statues were a common sight, often sat facing the prasat that had a shiva linga inside.

 Vishnu is nicknamed the “preserver.”
 However, he often carries out acts of both creation and destruction to maintain proper balance and harmony in the world.
 He usually does so by coming down to earth in human form.
-As will be detailed below, these are called his avatars and they’re the protagonists of many of the famous Hindu stories.
+As will be detailed below, these are called his avatars and they’re the protagonists of many of the famous Hindu legends.